MaceChettiyadan/Y11Notes/Physics/Exam Revision.md

 	- mass x velocity
 	- measured by $kg \space m\space s^{-1}$
 - Momentum is *conserved in interactions between objects* and thus  $\sum\limits P$ before = $\sum\limits P$ after.
+	- Since it involves many vectors, to get direction easily, assign a negative and a positive.